Which country is cheaper, Switzerland or Belgium?

 Is it easy to travel around Belgium?

-Switzerland has a world-class transit network to take passengers everywhere in the country.
+With a huge network, the transit system in Switzerland can get you around easily.
 The Swiss rail system is fast, efficient, and comfortable.
 It's very easy to get around between the major cities and small towns, and also easy to reach the peaks of mountains and higher-up towns, too.
 Major cities and even smaller areas all have some form of public transit.
 In the mountain areas, this often takes the form of gondolas and old cog-railways up to higher elevations, making travel part of the fun.

 Is it easy to travel around Switzerland?